invertase/react-native-firebase/docs/auth/quick-start.md

 		title="Social Auth"
 		to="/social-auth"
 	>
-    Authenticate your users with popular social providers such as Facebook, Twitter, Google, Github or your own custom provider.
+    Authenticate your users with popular social providers such as Apple, Facebook, Twitter, Google, Github or your own custom provider.
 	</Block>
 	<Block
 		icon="perm_phone_msg"